e10v/tea-tasting/README.md

 The `RatioOfMeans` class defines a ratio metric that compares ratios of averages.
 For example, average number of orders per average number of visits.
 The `numer` parameter defines a numerator column name.
 The `denom` parameter defines a denominator column name.

 Similar to `SimpleMean`,  `RatioOfMeans` applies the Welch's t-test, Student's t-test, or Z-test, depending on parameters `use_t` and `equal_var`.
+It applies the delta method to calculate p-value and confidence intervals.
 The `confidence_level` parameter defines a confidence level for the computed confidence interval.

 ### Result

 Once you've defined an experiment, you can calculate the result by calling `experiment.analyze`.
 It accepts the experiment data as the first parameter, `data`, and returns an instance of the `ExperimentResult` class.

 The `ExperimentResult` object contains the experiment result for each metrics.
+You can serialize results using one of these methods:

+- `to_polars` -- Polars dataframe, with a row for each metric.
+- `to_pandas` -- Pandas dataframe, with a row for each metric.
+- `to_dicts` -- Sequence of dictionaries, with a dictionary for each metric.
+- `to_html` -- HTML table.

-The list of fields depends on the metric.
-For `SimpleMean` an `RatioOfMeans` the fields are:
+The list of columns depends on the metric.
+For `SimpleMean` and `RatioOfMeans` the columns are:

 - `variant_{control_variant_id}` -- Control mean.
 - `variant_{treatment_variant_id}` -- Treatment mean.